mtgskynote/skynote-node/README.md

 **Code Base** (stored on GitHub)

-1. There are two .env files one at the nodeJs(Backend) and another .env for the front-end(client-jb folder). (.env files contain credentials in key-value format for services used by the program they’re building.
+1. The .env file contains credentials in key-value format for services used by the program they’re building.
 They’re meant to be stored locally and not be uploaded to code repositories online for everyone to read.
-Each developer in a team typically carries one or more .env files for each environment.)
-These .env files must be manually setup each time the github repository is newly setup.
-Further, this .env file is also ignored in the gitignore file so that it doesn't get uploaded to the remote repository.
+Each developer in a team typically carries one or more .env files for each environment.
+The .env files must be manually setup each time the github repository is newly cloned.
+Further, this .env file is also ignored in the gitignore file.

 In order to execute the entire project there are setup processes that need to be done like installing the related npm modules required at both the front-end part and the back-end part which in turn results in creation of node_modules folder in the respective directory. package.json file under the "skynote-node" parent directory contains the npm commands to execute in the terminal such that the setup processes can be done before launching the application.